XenonTheInertG/GSI-Workshop/README.md

   URL| Firmware download link or path on the repo.
   FIRMWARE\_TYPE| Firmware type (eg: Pixel).
   OUTPUT\_TYPE| Build type.
 Can be: "all" to build AB and AOnly; "ab" to build just AB; "a" to build just AOnly.
-  SOURCEFORGE\_DIR| The directory on sourceforge.
-See: https://sourceforge.net/p/forge/documentation/SFTP/#for-managing-file-releases
-  TG\_CHAT\_IDS| List of telegram chat id separated by space where to send info about the latest builds.
+  SF\_DIR| The directory on sourceforge.
+See: https://sourceforge.net/p/forge/documentation/SFTP/#for-managing-file-releases CHAT\_ID| List of telegram chat id separated by space where to send info about the latest builds.
 Set to 0 to disable telegram notifications.
-  SOURCEFORGE\_URL| Url to the sourceforge directory where the builds are uploaded.
+  SF\_URL| Url to the sourceforge directory where the builds are uploaded.
 Used if telegram notifications are enabled.
   EXTRA\_ARGS| Extra arguments to pass to url2GSI.sh script.

 # SourceForge Configuration